The Bankrate promise

-Buying or selling a home is one of the most financially significant transactions most people engage in.
-And taking this step amid an especially competitive real estate market, as we are experiencing now, is no small matter.
+Buying or selling a home is one of the most financially significant transactions of most people’s lives.
+And taking this step amid the complex, evolving real estate market we are currently experiencing is no small matter.

 A great real estate agent makes the process less daunting.
 But selecting an agent to work with can be challenging — and there are more Realtors now than ever before.
-At the end of 2021, the National Association of Realtors (NAR) membership reached a new all-time high with more than 1.5 million members, an increase of more than 100,800 over the previous year.
+As of March 2023, the National Association of Realtors (NAR) had more than 1.5 million members.

-Whether you’re a buyer or a seller, there is some general information that you’ll want to know about each candidate you’re considering.
-These three questions will help you decide whether a Realtor has the professional expertise, local market knowledge and communication skills you’ll need in a partner on your real estate journey.
+These three questions will help you decide whether an agent has the professional expertise, local market knowledge and communication skills you’ll need in a partner on your real estate journey.

 1. How long have you been in business, and what is your sales volume?

-“When you’re placing what is most likely your largest investment in the hands of a professional, it’s important to understand their level of experience in the industry,” says Jen Horner, a real estate agent with RE/MAX Masters in Salt Lake City, Utah.
+“When you’re placing what is most likely your largest investment in the hands of a professional, it’s important to understand their level of experience in the industry,” says Jen Horner, a real estate agent with Masters Utah Real Estate in Salt Lake City, Utah.
 “You’re looking for signs that the Realtor knows the market well and will protect you and your money throughout the transaction.”

 As part of this question, ask for sales data to back up the candidate’s recent transactions, and ask them to explain the trends they’re seeing in the market.
-These might include such details as supply and demand, the number of days a property is staying on market and what contractual terms are winning deals from both a buyer and seller perspective, says Horner.
+These might include such details as supply and demand, the number of days properties are staying on market and what contractual terms are winning deals from both a buyer and seller perspective, says Horner.

 2. How will you communicate with me, and how often?